isinyaaa/MAC5753/ep1-mini_shell/README.md

 we must use the `waitpid` syscall on the parent process in order to wait for the children to execute.
-After we wait, we can build the output string using the `string` library's `strncat` function.
+After we wait, we can simply `write` the output piece by piece.

 Before we can print the child's exit code we must convert it to a string, thus we've implemented a simplified `itoa` (which we call `_utoa`) that